cfss-old/hw01/README.md

 ### Hi All!
 Here's a little about me:
 * Grew up in the Seattle Area
-* Lived in Los Angeles Area prior to MAPSS
+* Lived in the Los Angeles Area prior to MAPSS
 * I've worn many hats since undergrad:
     * Au pairing in France
     * Film Production